The Home Assistant frontend is built using web components. For more background about our technology choices, see this blog post.

 Do not use development mode in production.
 Home Assistant uses aggressive caching to improve the mobile experience.
 This is disabled during development so that you do not have to restart the server in between changes.

 Getting the code

-First step is to fork the home-assistant-polymer repository and add the upstream remote.
+The first step is to fork the frontend repository and add the upstream remote.
 You can place the forked repository anywhere on your system.

 Configuring Home Assistant

 You will need to have an instance of Home Assistant set up.
 See our guide on setting up a development environment.

 Next step is to configure Home Assistant to use the development mode for the frontend.
 Do this by updating the frontend config in your

 configuration.yaml and set the path to the frontend repository that you cloned in the last step:

 Node.js is required to build the frontend.
 The preferred method of installing node.js is with nvm.
 Install nvm using the instructions in the README, and install the correct node.js by running the following command: